chittiman/chittiman.github.io/_posts/2024-06-15-low-resource-nmt-maithili-konkani.md

 The model learns to associate `<cas>` with natural, conversational Hindi while producing more formal translations when no style control is applied.

+### Cross-lingual Transfer

+Cross-lingual transfer leverages the linguistic relationships between related languages through joint training.
+Consider training a single model on both Hindi and Marathi data simultaneously.
+Despite being distinct languages, they share significant commonalities - overlapping vocabulary (पानी/पाणी for water), similar grammatical structures, and common root forms.
+During joint training, the model discovers these shared patterns and learns representations that benefit both languages, with the lower-resource language typically gaining more from this knowledge transfer.
+This works because related languages exist in overlapping semantic spaces, allowing the model to exploit commonalities for improved performance.

+In practice, joint training uses language-specific target tags.
+Training data looks like this:

+Training examples:
+"I am going to school" → `<hi>` "मैं स्कूल जा रहा हूँ" "I am going to school" → `<mr>` "मी शाळेत जात आहे"

+At inference, we control the target language by prefilling with the appropriate tag:

+Input: "The weather is nice today"
+Directed output (Hindi): `<hi>` "आज मौसम अच्छा है" Directed output (Marathi): `<mr>` "आज हवामान चांगले आहे"

 ## Adapting Techniques to Extreme Low-resource Settings

 [Real-world implementation challenges and solutions: